-Dogs love to travel and pugs are no different, however they have some special needs travelers need to consider.
-I’ve traveled to many places with my pug Falafel and there are a few things you need to know before hitting the road with your wrinkly little friend.
+Dogs love to travel and pugs are no different.
+But traveling with a pug requires some special considerations.
+I’ve traveled to many places with my pug, Falafel, and there are a few things you need to know before hitting the road with your wrinkly little friend.

-While it might seem that pugs are impossible to travel with, they really just need a little bit of extra preparation to make great and enthusiastic travel partners.
+While it might seem that the challenges of traveling with a pug outweigh the benefits.
+However, they really just need a little bit of extra preparation to make great and enthusiastic travel partners.
 A pug will be happy to follow you anywhere and their small size makes them easier to accommodate than larger breeds.
 Their iconic and cute faces will also draw others to you and help you come out of your shell as you travel.
 Outside of these sensitivities, pugs are hearty travelers and make great companions on the road bringing new life to your own travels.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.